Skip to main content.

 Will I be allowed to place a swimming pool on the right-of-way?

 Swimming pools are not permissible on the right-of-way.
-Please contact your local RIght of Way Specialist before placing any permanent structures on the right of way.
+Please contact your local Right of Way Specialist before placing any permanent structures on the right of way.

 Have more questions?